bhagesh-codebeast/Hashnode/ckdu6mlfy009pn0s14ken3pnq.md

 Today I learned some new terms, & their meanings w.r.t.
 Machine Learning (ML).
 ML seems pretty intimidating in the first look... but that isn't enough to make us not want to do something right ?

-> I'm going to stick to the end and learn as much as possible as fast as possible.
+> I'm going to stick till the end and learn as much as possible as fast as possible.

 ## Summary :
 ## A. **What Is Machine Learning? **